RiiConnect24/Wii-Guide/_pages/en_US/deleting-vffs.md

 #### Section I - Backing up Wii Message Board Data (OPTIONAL)
 1. Boot up the Wii and go to the Wii Message Board.
 If you don't have any messages you want to save, you can skip this step.
 2. Load up the Homebrew Channel and open WiiXplorer.
-3. Go to "NAND" and click on "Start," then "Settings," then "Boot Settings," then "NAND Write Access," and select "Yes."
+3. Go to `nand` and click on "Start," then "Settings," then "Boot Settings," then "NAND Write Access," and select "Yes."
-4. Click on "Title" and then navigate to the "00000001" folder and then the "00000002" folder, then the "data" folder.
+4. Click on `title` and then navigate to the `00000001` folder and then the `00000002` folder, then the `data` folder.
 5. Hover over cdb.vff and press the "+" button, then select "Copy" and then "Yes."
 6. Go to the SD card and hover over a blank space, then press "Paste."